mattiasvillani/AdvBayesLearnCourse/README.md

 **Course organization**
 The course is organized in four topics, each containing four lecture hours.
 Course participants will spend most of their study time by solving the problem sets for each topic on their own computers without supervision.

-All lectures are at Stockholm University, B-building in room B705 (at the Department of Statistics).
+All lectures are given online using Zoom.

 Welcome!